 When using Naked Armor’s leather strop, remember that you strop on the leather surface at the very top of the strop, not on the rough leather bottom.
 The blue part is for lightly cleaning the edge before you start to strop.

 Nothing is easy at first.
 The same goes for learning how to strop—practice makes perfect.
 When you get the hang of it, you will only spend at least 30 seconds a day.
 But while you are still practicing, do not rush the process.
 Take it slowly and carefully strop your razor to avoid cutting yourself.
+In the meantime, you can send your razor to our Master Honing Services.

 After mastering your stropping techniques, you can proceed to learn more about honing through this article and by downloading our Free Honing Guide.